Text formatted correctly and error-free reaches the widest audience

 Formatting text

-- Text size can only be changed for H2 headings and H3 sub headings
+- Text size can only be changed for H2 headings and H3 subheadings

-- Check text carefully for any formatting errors
+- Check for any formatting errors

 Reasons for these web standards